sled-rs/sled-rs.github.io/perf.md

 ## computation

 Human-readable code is translated into instructions and data that the CPU will zip together while executing your program.
-Our programs are essentially just DSL's for orchestrating syscalls.

 When a program executes, it refers to other memory locations that contain more instructions and data for the CPU